Skip to content

 An unknown 87-year-old donor donated the book to Bulgaria’s National History Museum in Sofia.

-The Etruscans were a prehistoric people that migrated from Lydia (now modern-day Turkey) to central Italy around three thousand years ago.
+The Etruscans were a prehistoric people who migrated from Lydia (now modern-day Turkey) to central Italy around three thousand years ago.

 These ancient books offer a glimpse into the past and allow us to appreciate the rich history of human civilization.